Trusted WordPress tutorials, when you need them most.

 For details, see our tutorial on how to show/hide categories in WordPress.

 We hope this article helped you learn how to display empty categories in WordPress widgets.
-You may also want to see these handy WordPress tips, tricks, and hacks, or take a look at our WordPress theme development cheat sheet for more ideas.
+You may also want to see these handy WordPress tips, tricks, and hacks, or take a look at our tutorial on how to add subcategories on category pages in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.